 4. Type of Telehealth Service

-- Live video visits: Nearly always covered if the visit is medically necessary.
+- Live video visits: Nearly always covered if medically necessary.

-- E-visits or patient portal messages: Often covered under chronic condition management, but may require a separate copay or be limited to specific diagnoses.
+- E-visits or patient portal messages: Often covered under chronic condition management, but may have a separate copay or be limited to specific diagnoses.

 - Remote patient monitoring (RPM): Covered for certain chronic conditions (e.g., diabetes, hypertension) under Medicare and some employer plans.

-- Mental health telehealth: Broadly covered, with many plans offering no-cost telehealth therapy sessions to improve access.
+- Mental health telehealth: Broadly covered, with many plans offering no-cost therapy sessions.

 How Telehealth Connects to the Future of Benefits (Like WellthCare)

-For example, when an employee uses a $0 co-pay telehealth visit for a preventive screening, that action is tracked in the WellthCare system.
-It triggers rewards like free dollars at the WellthCare Store and automatic deposits into a SEP or Pension account.
-For employers, this means fewer claims, lower premiums, and higher retention-without any new out-of-pocket cost.
-Telehealth becomes part of a flywheel: free care → less out-of-pocket spending → earned Store dollars → growing retirement wealth.
+Telehealth isn't just a cost-saver—it's a behavior driver.
+In systems like WellthCare, it's the first point of care, used before any claims are filed.
+The idea?
+Prevention saves money and builds wealth.
+Here's how it works: an employee uses a $0 copay telehealth visit for a screening.
+That action is tracked.
+It triggers rewards—free dollars at the WellthCare Store, deposits into a SEP or Pension.
+For employers, that means fewer claims, lower premiums, higher retention.
+WellthCare delivers these results with no new out-of-pocket cost while rewarding employees with earned store dollars and automatic retirement contributions for each verified preventive action.
+No new out-of-pocket cost.
+Telehealth becomes part of a flywheel: free care → less spending → earned dollars → growing retirement wealth.

 Practical Steps for Employees and Employers